Set up fallback policies in the Requesty Console.

 How do I update a policy?

 Click the edit icon next to your policy in the Routing Policies page.
-Changes take effect immediately - no code deployment needed.
+Changes take effect immediately, no code deployment needed.